This weekend finds Simon in less peevish form. Well, only slightly…

 French car-firm Peugeot’s buy-up of the perennially troubled French car-firm Citroen could not have come soon enough.
 The new Visa is the last of Citroen’s lunatic inventions, engineered under the former rule of Michelin, surveyors of food and purveyors of tyres.
 It takes a good six years to devise a new car so the germ of the Visa hatched long before Peugeot could rescue Citroen from itself.
 That’s why Peugeot find themselves watching Citroen launch the deliberately eccentric and challengingly strange new Visa yet it is still a car with a hint of Peugeots to come.

-As pointed out earlier, the combination of cars and sex isn’t necessarily all it’s cracked up to be, so who in hell thought cars and sextants was a good idea?
+As pointed out in an earlier article, the conflation of cars and sex isn’t necessarily all it’s cracked up to be, so who on earth thought cars and sextants was a good idea?

 The Citroën Visa was never a wildly popular choice in the UK or Ireland during its lifetime and with just over 40 Visas reportedly still registered in Britain, it’s now on the extinction list.